 My mom and I turned into the French Mountain parking lot in Cape Breton Highlands National Park.
 I pulled into a parking space and walked over to the Skyline Trail sign.
 I had heard about this trail, it was supposed to be the premier Cape Breton hikes in the park for views.
 I had seen […]

-The Bay of Fundy tides are a unique and destination worthy phenomenon – it’s claim to fame is having the highest tidal range in the world.
+- The Bay of Fundy: The tides found here are unique and most definitely destination worthy.
+The spot alone spreads it’s claim to fame of having the highest tidal range in the world.

-Exploring the culture and cuisine of “small town” Canada in Guysborough.
+- Guysborough: Spending some time exploring the culture and cuisine of “small town” Canada

 Nova Scotia Pictures: